meraki/dashboard-api-go/client/docs/GetNetworkWirelessSettings200Response.md

 `func (o *GetNetworkWirelessSettings200Response) HasNamedVlans() bool`

 HasNamedVlans returns a boolean if a field has been set.

+### GetRegulatoryDomain

+`func (o *GetNetworkWirelessSettings200Response) GetRegulatoryDomain() GetNetworkWirelessSettings200ResponseRegulatoryDomain`

+GetRegulatoryDomain returns the RegulatoryDomain field if non-nil, zero value otherwise.

+### GetRegulatoryDomainOk

+`func (o *GetNetworkWirelessSettings200Response) GetRegulatoryDomainOk() (*GetNetworkWirelessSettings200ResponseRegulatoryDomain, bool)`

+GetRegulatoryDomainOk returns a tuple with the RegulatoryDomain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegulatoryDomain

+`func (o *GetNetworkWirelessSettings200Response) SetRegulatoryDomain(v GetNetworkWirelessSettings200ResponseRegulatoryDomain)`

+SetRegulatoryDomain sets RegulatoryDomain field to given value.

+### HasRegulatoryDomain

+`func (o *GetNetworkWirelessSettings200Response) HasRegulatoryDomain() bool`

+HasRegulatoryDomain returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)